 Bees are responsible for 80% of pollination that occurs.
 So next time you're eating any fruit or vegetable, thank a honey bee!

 Honey Wine is the planet's oldest fermented beverage.
 Its history dates back over eight thousand years.
+Many of the first coins ever minted in the civilized world featured a bee symbol.

 Honey Wine is truly a global drink.
 It independently originated in very diverse cultures including Egyptian, Celtic, Indian and Scandinavian.

 In Medieval times, it was customary for a newly married couple to be given enough mead to drink a glass every night for the first month (or moon cycle) of their marriage.
 If the wife became pregnant and bore a son, the mead maker was congratulated and held in great esteem for his potent nectar.
-This is the origin of the term honey-moon.
+This is the origin of the term honeymoon.

 Bees are responsible for 80% of pollination that occurs.
 So next time you're eating any fruit or vegetable, thank a honey bee!

 Honey Wine is the planet's oldest fermented beverage.
 Its history dates back over eight thousand years.
+Many of the first coins ever minted in the civilized world featured a bee symbol.

 Honey Wine is truly a global drink.
 It independently originated in very diverse cultures including Egyptian, Celtic, Indian and Scandinavian.

 In Medieval times, it was customary for a newly married couple to be given enough mead to drink a glass every night for the first month (or moon cycle) of their marriage.
 If the wife became pregnant and bore a son, the mead maker was congratulated and held in great esteem for his potent nectar.
-This is the origin of the term honey-moon.
+This is the origin of the term honeymoon.